 Natural gas and you

 Natural gas is used widely every day in homes, businesses and institutions across Australia for heating, air-conditioning, hot water and cooking.
 It is also used extensively for generating electricity and in manufacturing processes.
-Almost five million homes and businesses are connected to gas and many others benefit from its use.
+Almost five million homes and businesses are connected to gas and many others that benefit from its use.

 Getting gas to you